Skrill is tied closely to the gambling and cryptocurrency industries. It is expensive and offers poor customer support. Avoid if you can.

 What is the cost of Skrill?

-Skrill has an average overall cost of 1.04%.
-To calculate this figure, we received three quotes to exchange British Pounds (GBP) into Euro (EUR) – for low, medium, and high values.
+To calculate the cost of Skrill, we received three quotes to exchange British Pounds (GBP) into Euro (EUR) – for low, medium, and high values.
 The overall cost of each transaction was then compared against the mid-market rate and represented as a percentage of the transfer value.

 Here is the calculation: